ArchiveTeam/grab-site/README.md

 Install on macOS
 ---
 On OS X 10.10 - macOS 10.13:

-Do **not** use a Python 3.4.x installer from python.org; they do not support the TLS 1.2 that PyPI requires.

 1. Run `locale` in your terminal.
 If the output includes "UTF-8", you are all set.
 If it does not, your terminal is misconfigured and grab-site